Why wait for a crisis to evaluate your finances?

 Okay, maybe not wrong, but certainly ineffective - you are still completely unprepared for the next crisis - and if one can happen, two can.
 This isn't a scare tactic, it is a simple statement of fact.
 Financial emergencies happen.
 Statistically less often if you are young, have no property or dependants, but they happen.
 And this board is visited by all walks of life, not just the recently graduated.

 There are things that only you can do to fix the situation.
 That's what this is about.
-Not just being able to pay the bills, but truly never have to fear picking up the phone, or a car breakdown again.
+Not just being able to pay the bills, but truly never having to fear picking up the phone, or a car breakdown again.

 Not to say that you will never be comfortable without becoming another Amy Dacyczyn - because everyone's circumstances are different, and some of us make enough money to compensate for overspending, and there are all levels of money philosophy.
 But I will say this as fact: if you are never content with what you have, you will never be able to stop spending money long enough to look at all your options.
 If you are trapped by your choices (into a job that has no meaning to you, or a lifestyle you can barely afford) there are ways to change your life.
 But the changes aren't as simple as eating out less and driving an older car.